julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ## Make Your Own Charm
 **Spell: The Charm of Thorns and Smoke**

+Q: Can I combine protective herbs for a charm?
-To create an old-world protective charm, gather any of the following: **juniper, mugwort, rue, blackthorn thorn, basil.** Wrap them in a piece of red cloth, tie tightly with black thread, and whisper your intent as you bind it.
+A: Yes.
+Combine a few trusted herbs like **juniper, mugwort, rue, blackthorn thorn, basil.** Wrap them in a piece of red cloth, tie tightly with black thread, and whisper your intent as you bind it.

 Pass it through incense smoke or over a candle’s flame, and bury it near your threshold—or hang it over your door.